cybergarage/go-ble/README.md

  [![Go Report Card](https://img.shields.io/badge/go%20report-A%2B-brightgreen)](https://goreportcard.com/report/github.com/cybergarage/go-ble)
  [![codecov](https://codecov.io/gh/cybergarage/go-ble/graph/badge.svg?token=7Y64KS92VD)](https://codecov.io/gh/cybergarage/go-ble)

 go-ble is likely a Go (Golang) library or project focused on Bluetooth Low Energy (BLE) functionality.
-Here’s a breakdown based on the README snippet:

-The project will provide tools or APIs for working with BLE devices using Go.
-This could include scanning for BLE devices, connecting, reading/writing characteristics, etc.
+This project is based on [tinygo.org/x/bluetooth](https://tinygo.org/x/bluetooth), a well-known Bluetooth Low Energy (BLE) library for Go.
+The goal of go-ble is to provide a simpler and more user-friendly interface for BLE development in Go, making it easier for developers to build BLE applications without deep knowledge of the underlying Bluetooth stack.